joakim/calendar/README.md

 #### Notes:

-1. Calendar reform led by the Persian mathematician, astronomer, philosopher, and poet [Omar Khayyâm](https://en.wikipedia.org/wiki/Omar_Khayyam)
+1. In particular the Jalali calendar reform led by the Persian mathematician, astronomer, philosopher and poet [Omar Khayyâm](https://en.wikipedia.org/wiki/Omar_Khayyam) in 1074-1079 AD
 2. Both calendars had 5 "stolen days", possibly a reference to [the Egyptian myth of Nut and Ra](https://en.wikipedia.org/wiki/Nut_(goddess)#Myth_of_Nut_and_Ra)
 3. Instead of Tehran, this calendar's point of reference effectively becomes [0°N 0°E](https://en.wikipedia.org/wiki/Null_Island) at sea level
 4. Either the exact local instant, or local midnight as calculated from new year at the prime meridian